Billa (2009 film): Music

 The film's score and soundtrack was composed by Mani Sharma.
 The audio launch of Billa was held at Shilpakala Vedika on 18 March 2009 with Dasari Narayana Rao, S. S. Rajamouli, V. V. Vinayak, Gopichand and Allu Arjun as guests.
 Dasari Narayana Rao launched the music.
 The audio rights was bagged by Lahari Music.
 The song "My Name is Billa" was later re-used by Sharma for the Tamil film Sura (2010) as "Naan Nadanthaal Adhiradi" and "Bommali " as "Thanjavoor Jillakkaari".

 Release and reception

 The film was released on 3 April 2009.

 Jeevi of Idlebrain stated "First half of the film is alright" but found the second half "a little disappointing" and "prolonged", while also stating "Prabhas’s makeover and styling as Billa and good production values" as positive points but "on the flip side, the second half should have been effectively handled."
-Critic of Indiaglitz called it "stylish, visually rich" but "Not much in content and depth though".
 Times of India wrote "If director Meher Ramesh believes that pretty damsels, exotic locales, swanky cars and stylised shots are the ingredients for a blockbuster, then he is grossly mistaken.
-Billa, the Telugu remake of Don, has more style than substance, and though Prabhas gives an impressive performance as a suave ruthless don, his effort seems to have gone in vain".
+Billa, the Telugu remake of Don, has more style than substance, and though Prabhas gives an impressive performance as a suave ruthless don".
+A critic from Bangalore Mirror wrote that "Ramesh’s Billa is an extremely ‘stylish’ movie by Telugu standards.
+Most parts have been shot at scenic locales in Malaysia.
+Prabhas has toned his body well and is a treat to watch".

-Box-office

-Billa collected 11 crores share in 10 days.
+A re-mastered 4K version was re-released in theatres on 2 October 2022, on the occasion of Prabhas's 43rd birthday.
+The film is releasing in over 70 locations across the United States.
+This is the most extensive list of theatres and record-level theatres among re-released Telugu movies.